 - Strain the cabbage from the water.
 Add 1 tablespoon of vinegar per cup of dye and stir throughout.
 Allow the dye to cool before you use it.

 - Place the blue cabbage dye into a wide mouth glass jar.
 Carefully lower the eggs into the jars using a tablespoon.
 For lighter blue eggs, soak the eggs for 4-6 hours, and remove when you are happy with the color.
 For deeper blue eggs, soak the eggs overnight in the refrigerator.
-Place the eggs on a cooling rack until completely dry.
-If you like shiny eggs, add a few drops of vegetable oil, and wipe carefully using a cloth.

 - Keep the dyed eggs refrigerated until you are ready to eat them on Easter morning.